Bank of Africa Uganda: Governance

-The bank is supervised by an eight-person board of directors, chaired by John Caruthers, a non-executive board member.
+The bank is supervised by a nine-person board of directors, chaired by George William Egaddu, a non-executive board member.

 Management team

-John Caruthers is the chairman of the bank.
 In December 2010, Edigold Monday was appointed managing director of the bank.
 She became the first indigenous woman to rise to this level at a Ugandan commercial bank.
 In April 2014, Monday resigned.
 Arthur Isiko was appointed to replace her.